Why apply for a 40e permit?

 Document (.docx)

-• Within the app, tap on each gold find and add the graticular block to the title, so that you can later group the finds by block – eg. ‘Locn #24 a’
+- Within the app, tap on each gold find and add the graticular block to the title or description

-• Export (‘share’) all the locations in your 40e area to a .csv file.
+- Export (‘share’) all the locations in your 40e area to a GoldFinds.csv file

-• Open the .csv file on your computer using a text editor – eg. Notepad on Microsoft Windows or TextEdit.app on a Mac.
+- Open the GoldFinds.csv file on your computer using an editor – eg. Notepad on Microsoft Windows or TextEdit.app on a Mac

 Paper map

-• Pencil in the locations on the paper map while referring to the Trilobite map.
+- Pencil in the locations on the paper map by referring to the Trilobite map.